kacperbojakowski/final-project/05-tools/4-facilitating-workflow/index.md

 ### Project management

-Technical writers may also use various software to facilitate project management; these are usually solutions adopted globally (i.e. *by everybody* ☺) in a company – and they will vary.
+Technical writers may also use various software to facilitate project management; these are usually solutions adopted globally (i.e., *by everybody* ☺) in a company – and they will vary.

 An example of such software is Atlassian's [Jira](https://www.atlassian.com/software/jira):